phaserjs/phaser/README.md

 * Removed the `Stage.updateTransform` calls from the main game loop, because it happens automatically as part of `Game.updateLogic` anyway, so was duplicating the workload for no reason.
 * TilemapLayer.postUpdate could potentially be called several times per frame (depending on device frame rate), which would cause multiple texture redraws, even though only the last texture is used during rendering.
 This has now been modified so that the local TilemapLayer canvas is only re-rendered once per frame, during the rendering phase, and not during the logic update phase.
 * Stage has had all of its core update loops modified, so they now iterate through the display list forwards, instead of in reverse.
 Stage.postUpdate is now also a lot smaller, with no conditional branching if there is a Camera Target or not.
+* Within RequestAnimationFrame both `updateRAF` and `updateSetTimeout` now only call `game.update` if `isRunning` is true.
+This should avoid asynchronous Game destroy errors under environments like Angular (thanks @flogvit #2521)

 ### Bug Fixes